What Are Pork Rinds? Can I Have Pork Rinds on Carnivore?

 Korean Kimchi BBQ Fried Pork Rinds

 Korean kimchi is a tasty pork rind that tastes sweet and spicy.
-Southern Recipe Small Batch seasons their pork rinds with hot peppers, vinegar, and garlic for lots of flavor.
+Southern Recipe Small Batch is a brand that produces pork rinds seasoned with hot peppers, vinegar, and garlic.

 These gluten-free pork rinds are high in protein and have 30-40% less sodium than regular pork rinds.
 The table below shows the nutritional values of Korean Kimchi BBQ Fried Pork Rinds per ½ oz.
 (14 g).